lorforlinux/docs.beagleboard.io/boards/terms-and-conditions.rst

 *******

 These design materials referred to in this document are NOT SUPPORTED and DO NOT constitute a reference design.
-Only “community” support is allowed via resources at BeagleBoard.org forum.
+Only “community” support is allowed via resources at forum.beagleboard.org.

 THERE IS NO WARRANTY FOR THE DESIGN MATERIALS, TO THE EXTENT PERMITTED BY APPLICABLE LAW.
 EXCEPT WHEN OTHERWISE